 Before submitting a bid in excess of \$2,000,000, the Bidder shall have been prequalified with the Department and received a Certificate of Qualification in accordance with the Rules and Regulations approved and adopted by the State Transportation Board.
-Bidders submitting bids of \$2,000,000 or less may be exempt from prequalification requirements.
+Bidders submitting bids of \$2,000,000 or less shall have been registered with the Department.
 In addition, the aggregate total amount a Non-prequalified Bidder may have under contract shall not exceed \$4,000,000.
 Bidders intending to consistently submit Proposals shall prequalify at least once a year.
 However, qualifications may be changed during that period upon the submission of additional favorable reports or upon unsatisfactory performance.
 In addition, the Department reserves the right at any time to require the Contractor to furnish a current financial and experience statement.